csorianot/godmc_wiki/Methylation-sample-QC.md

 ### Removing bad samples

 After checking the qc report you can select bad samples to remove.
-I wouldn't remove all outliers based on control probes as there only a few probes for each category.
-However, I would remove slides with dyebias which are captured by the normalisation probes `(normC + normG)/(normA + normT)` or bisulfite conversion control probes.
+I would remove all outliers in `qc.summary$bad.samples` except the outliers based on control probes as there are often a few probes for each control type.
+For the control probe categories, I would remove slides with dye bias `Control probe (dye.bias)` which are captured by the normalisation probes `(normC + normG)/(normA + normT)` or bisulfite conversion control probes (`Control probe (bisulfite1)` and `Control probe (bisulfite1)`) .

 ```r
 outlier <- qc.summary$bad.samples